 Veronica Sigamoney

-Veronica Sigamoney is EthnoEquity's founder, resident anthropologist, and gender and diversity research specialist.
-With long time exposure to academia, notably in the disciplines of anthropology and gender studies, and applied research experience that spans a 20-year period, Veronica thinks of herself as a 'pracademic'.
+Veronica Sigamoney is EthnoEquity's founder, resident anthropologist, and research specialist.
+With long time exposure to academia, notably in the fields of anthropology and gender studies, and applied research experience that spans more than a 20-year period, Veronica thinks of herself as a 'pracademic'.

 approach + methods